richard-ui/User-Centric-Project/README.md

 - Step-by-step guide

-1. Log in to GitHub and locate the Github Repository 2.At the top of the Repository (not top of the page) just above the "Settings" button on the menu, locate the "Fork" button
+1. Log in to GitHub and locate the Github Repository
+2. At the top of the Repository (not top of the page) just above the "Settings" button on the menu, locate the "Fork" button
 3. You should now have a copy of the original Repository in your GitHub Account

 Making  a Local Clone